 According to the Ford Gum Company, modern gums are made with chicle, natural gums, or man-made latex.
 Other man-made materials are added for a better chewing experience.
 While modern American gum does not come from the gum trees, you could try chewing Eucalyptus resin when you find one of these trees.

 There is also Kino, which is a name of plant gum produced by plants and trees including Eucalyptus.
 It produces a red color that oozes out large amounts, where it gets its name "red gum" and "blood wood."
 This type of gum is used in medicine, tanning, and dyes, but not as chewing gum.
 However, it was used as a traditional remedy for issues with diarrhea and sore throats.

 There have been many substances that have been chewed over the centuries.
-The Aboriginal people in Australia did chew the gummy sap of the gum trees.
+The Aboriginal people in Australia chewed the gummy sap of gum trees, for instance.
 One of the earliest kinds came from the mastic tree (Pistacia lentiscus) in Europe, and Native Americans chewed spruce tree resins.

 In South America, they chewed chicle, which was sapodilla (Manilkara zapota) tree sap.
 This chicle was later used to create early gums manufactured in the United States, such as Chiclets.
 Paraffin wax was also sometimes used in making chewing gum.